Gravitational focusing effects on streaming dark matter as a new detection concept: Simulation

-where ${\bf r_i}$ represents the position of the $i^{th}$ DM particle and $\eta_E (r_i)$ is the local Earth density.
-The Earth is located at the origin of the reference frame.
-For Earth's inner density an approximate PREM model~\cite{prem:1981} is used, with densities $12000~kg/m^3$, $7000~kg/m^3$, and $5000~kg/m^3$, for inner distances from 0-3400 km, 3400-5700 km, and from 5700-6340 km, respectively.
+where $\text{M}_{E}$, $R_E$ are the mass and radius of the Earth, ${\bf r_i}$ and ${\bf v_i}$ are the position and velocity of the $i^{th}$ DM particle, and $\eta_{E} (\text{r}_i)$ is the local Earth density.
+The center of the Earth is located at the origin of the reference frame.
+For the Earth's density, an approximate PREM model~\cite{prem:1981} is used, with densities $12000\,\text {kg}/\text{m}^3$, $7000\,\text{kg}/\text{m}^3$, and $5000\,\text {kg}/\text {m}^3$, for inner distances from 0-3400 km, 3400-5700 km, and from 5700-6340 km, respectively.
 Throughout this work a possible self-interaction of DM particles is ignored.

-In our approach so far we used Eq.~\ref{eq:velocity} to solve the velocity distribution of particles affected by the gravity of the Sun.
-Particles from the same stream are taken to have the same direction.
-Particles then from same stream at some distance ( we chose 30~$R_{E}$ as sufficiently far from the Earth) away from the Earth are injected in the Earth gravitational field using Eq.~\ref{eq:Earth} and density features are studied afterwards (see sections \ref{sec:focusing} and \ref{sec:discussion}).

-As a cross-check we also simulate the trajectory of DM particles in the gravitational field of the Sun and the Earth by solving namely the Eq.~\ref{eq:sunearth} which describes DM particles experiencing both gravitational fields.
-As expected the enhancement factors are not significantly different from when using the combined approach of Eq.~\ref{eq:velocity} and ~\ref{eq:Earth}.
-The simulations using Eq.~\ref{eq:sunearth} took a long computer time since the majority of simulated particles ended up outside of the Earth due to its' small aperture compared to solar system size.
-The results we quote in the following are based on combination of computation based on Eq.~\ref{eq:velocity} and simulation based on Eq.~\ref{eq:Earth}.
-The Newton's second law equation guiding DM particles trajectories in the gravitational field of the Sun and the Earth is given by the following: \begin{widetext} \beq {\bf \frac{d{\bf v_{i}}} {dt}= \left\{
+As depicted in Fig.~\ref{fig:focusing}, the DM particles from a stream converge towards a focal region after passing through the Earth where a high-density region occurs.